-The Cognitive Function and Ageing Studies (CFAS) are population based studies of individuals aged 65 years and over living in the community, including institutions.
+The Cognitive Function and Ageing Studies (CFAS) are population based studies of individuals aged 65 and over living in the community, including institutions.
 CFAS is the only large multi-centred, population-based study in the UK that has reached sufficient maturity.
-There are three main studies within the CFAS group; MRC CFAS, the original study, began in 1989 with three of its sites providing a parent subset for the comparison study two decades later (CFAS II -2008 onward).
-In 2011 the CFAS Wales study began.
+There are three main studies within the CFAS group; MRC CFAS, the original study which began in 1989, the comparison study CFAS II (2008 onward) and CFAS Wales (2011).

 Since 1989 life expectancy in the UK and across the globe has increased with dramatic changes in some major chronic diseases.
 Symptomatic treatments for dementia, specifically its most commonly diagnosed form, Alzheimer’s Disease has been adopted and there is major research in the area of early detection diagnostics and novel disease modifying therapies.